timewave-computer/covenants/contracts/osmo-liquid-pooler/README.md

 # osmo liquid pooler

-Contract responsible for providing liquidity to a specified pool on osmosis dex.
+Contract responsible for providing liquidity to a specified pool on the Osmosis dex.
+Currently we only support GAMM pools where both tokens have equal weights.

-The contract receives the target denoms, provides liquidity to the specified pool, and forwards the LP tokens to the holder.
+The contract receives the target denoms, provides liquidity to the specified pool, and withdraws the liquidity tokens from osmosis to this contract.
+The holder is then responsible for calling this contract to redeem the LP tokens for the underlying assets, which are then forwarder to the holder.

 Works in tandem with the [osmosis liquid pooler outpost](../outpost-osmo-liquid-pooler/README.md), in order to ensure atomic liquidity provision given the ibc nature of this design.